krobelus/rate-experiments/README.md

 Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to increase their performance.
-However, in many proofs produced by current solvers there are some deletions of reason clauses, yet these solvers do not actually undo assignments that were caused by those clauses.
-State-of-the-art proof checkers ignore deletions of unit clauses (including reason clauses) and thus match the solvers internal behavior.
+However, in many proofs produced by current solvers there are some deletions of unique reason clauses, yet these solvers do not actually undo assignments that were caused by those clauses.
+State-of-the-art proof checkers ignore deletions of unit clauses (including unique reason clauses) and thus match the solvers internal behavior.
 As a result, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].
-We provide patches for top-performing solvers to make them generate proofs without those spurious reason deletions.
+We provide patches for top-performing solvers to make them generate proofs without those spurious deletions of unique reasons.

 We refer to the original definition of the proof format as *specified* DRAT and to the one that is actually implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
 The classes of proofs accepted by checkers of these two flavors of DRAT are incomparable.
-Specified DRAT is necessary to verify solvers' inprocessing steps which are employing reason deletions [@rebola2018two].
+Specified DRAT is necessary to verify solvers' inprocessing steps which are employing deletions of unique reason clauses [@rebola2018two].

 DRAT proof-checking is computationally expensive, so it is desirable to optimize checkers.
 In theory, checking costs are comparable to solving